malinoOS/csmarkdoc/README.md

 ## Usage

+To use it properly (You can use `csmarkdoc` without adding comments, but it's not recommended), you have to put XML comments in your code, like the `///` ones, find information about them [here.](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/)

 `csmarkdoc` outputs markdown through stdout.
 You can pass this to a file by adding ` > file.md` to the end of a command, for example, `csmarkdoc file.cs > file.md`.

 ```